dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 Standard (DES), which was published in 1977.
 The algorithm described by AES is a symmetric-key algorithm, meaning the same key is used for both encrypting
 46 KB (5,320 words) - 07:04, 21 March 2019

-Pathfinding (redirect from List of algorithms used in pathfinding) solving mazes.
-This field of research is based heavily on Dijkstra's algorithm for finding a shortest path on a weighted graph.
-Pathfinding is closely
-16 KB (2,356 words) - 20:25, 28 March 2019

 Topological sorting (redirect from Kahn's algorithm) acyclic graph (DAG).
 Any DAG has at least one topological ordering, and algorithms are known for constructing a topological ordering of any DAG in linear
 15 KB (2,029 words) - 09:03, 8 April 2019

-Hybrid algorithm
-A hybrid algorithm is an algorithm that combines two or more other algorithms that solve the same problem, either choosing one (depending on the data)
-4 KB (603 words) - 23:01, 3 August 2018

 K shortest path routing (redirect from Eppstein's algorithm) The k shortest path routing algorithm is an extension algorithm of the shortest path routing algorithm in a given network.
 It is sometimes crucial to have
 11 KB (1,205 words) - 23:17, 9 April 2019

-Algorithmic bias
-Algorithmic bias describes systematic and repeatable errors in a computer system that create unfair outcomes, such as privileging one arbitrary group
-74 KB (8,331 words) - 22:50, 27 March 2019

-Boosting (machine learning) (redirect from Boosting (meta-algorithm)) ensemble meta-algorithm for primarily reducing bias, and also variance in supervised learning, and a family of machine learning algorithms that convert
-20 KB (2,219 words) - 12:46, 8 April 2019

 Weighted majority algorithm (machine learning) weighted majority algorithm (WMA) is a meta-learning algorithm used to construct a compound algorithm from a pool of prediction algorithms, which could be